Danncode10/Work1/Docs/DannFramework_docs/Phase 8: Final Review Checklist.md

 ### **Suggested Answer Guide**

 > “Version 1 succeeds if users can easily view and search a list of natural ingredients, with accurate benefits and nutrition information, even if recipe suggestions are not yet available.”

+### **Answers**

+Based on the suggested answer guide, the project goals for Version 1 are:

+- **Single most important outcome:** To provide a basic modern website with a working list of natural ingredients, including detailed information such as Proven Benefits, Risks & Warnings, "Excellent For", "Caution If", Nutrition Facts, How to Eat, Pro Tips, and Calorie count.
+- **What must the system do perfectly?** Display a comprehensive and accurate list of natural ingredients, clearly showing their Proven Benefits and Nutrition Facts.
+- **What can be ignored for now?** Recipe suggestions for each ingredient can be postponed to future versions.

+In summary, "Version 1 succeeds if users can easily view and search a list of natural ingredients, with accurate benefits and nutrition information, even if recipe suggestions are not yet available."